NN-Chowdh/517-Chowdhury-InteriorDesign/README.md

 # Minimalist Home Decor

 ## Introduction
-Minimalism in home décor focuses on simplicity, functionality, and calming design.
-A minimalist home often combines clean lines, neutral colors, and carefully chosen furniture to create a sense of space and peace.
+Minimalism in home decor focuses on simplicity, functionality, and calming design.
+A minimalist home is not about having less, but about **making space for what truly matters**.
+It creates a welcoming environment where every item has a purpose, and the home feels light, airy, and uncluttered.

 ### Why Choose Minimalist Decor?
 Minimalist design has become popular because it emphasizes living with fewer, but more meaningful, objects.
-This approach creates a calm environment that feels open and stress-free.
+This approach creates a calm environment that feels open and stress-free, while also being budget-friendly and easier to maintain.

 ---